Mendelevium

-Mendelevium is a synthetic element with the symbol Md (formerly Mv) and atomic number 101.
+Mendelevium is a synthetic chemical element; it has symbol Md (formerly Mv) and atomic number 101.
 A metallic radioactive transuranium element in the actinide series, it is the first element by atomic number that currently cannot be produced in macroscopic quantities by neutron bombardment of lighter elements.
-It is the third-to-last actinide and the ninth transuranic element.
-It can only be produced in particle accelerators by bombarding lighter elements with charged particles.
-Seventeen isotopes are known; the most stable is 258Md with half-life 51 days; however, the shorter-lived 256Md (half-life 1.17 hours) is most commonly used in chemistry because it can be produced on a larger scale.
+It is the thirteenth actinide, the ninth transuranic element, and the first transfermium; it is named after Dmitri Mendeleev, the father of the periodic table.

-Mendelevium was discovered by bombarding einsteinium with alpha particles in 1955, the method still used to produce it today.
-It was named after Dmitri Mendeleev, father of the periodic table of the chemical elements.
-Using available microgram quantities of einsteinium-253, over a million mendelevium atoms may be made each hour.
-The chemistry of mendelevium is typical for the late actinides, with a preponderance of the +3 oxidation state but also an accessible +2 oxidation state.
+Like all the transfermiums, it can only be produced in particle accelerators by bombarding lighter elements with charged particles.
+The element was first produced in 1955 by bombarding einsteinium with alpha particles, the method still used today.
+Using commonly-available microgram quantities of einsteinium-253, over a million mendelevium atoms may be made each hour.
+The chemistry of mendelevium is typical for the late actinides, with a dominant +3 oxidation state but also a +2 oxidation state accessible in solution.
 All known isotopes of mendelevium have short half-lives; there are currently no uses for it outside basic scientific research, and only small amounts are produced.